 A variety of practical activities can be selected during the semester, including working in two or three dimensional formats, or a combination of both.
-Creative Arts incorporates the study of artists to enhance the development of the artwork being undertaken.
+Creative Arts also incorporates the study of artists to enhance the development of the artwork being undertaken.

-Creative Arts is a progressive development of skills and knowledge that lead to VCE Studio Arts and Visual Communication Design.
-These subjects provide a base for the selection of Art and Design at university and working in the Arts and Design industry.
+Creative Arts is a progressive development of skills and knowledge that leads to VCE Studio Arts and Visual Communication Design.
+These subjects provide a base for the selection of Art and Design courses at university and future work in the Arts and Design industry.